zhaoxizheng/Titan/README.md

 * Back End

-  * Built web service APIs by using Java servlet and RESTFul to handle HTTP requests and responses;
+  * Built web service APIs by using Java servlet and RESTFul to handle HTTP requests and responses.
-  * Designed MySQL and MongoDB database respectively to store user profiles and event info fetched from TicketMaster API;
+  * Designed MySQL and MongoDB database respectively to store user profiles and event info fetched from TicketMaster API.
-  * Improved recommendation precision by designing a content-based recommendation algorithm to match user preferences;
+  * Improved recommendation precision by designing a content-based recommendation algorithm to match user preferences.
   * Utilized MongoDB MapReduce to analyze a fake Tomcat Server log analysis to find user visit time pattern.
   * Tested the web service and application with JUnit and JMeter.

 ## Structure
 * WebContent
   * HTML/CSS/JavaScript
 * src
   * api	: Java
   * db : MySQL/MongoDB